• Brain atlas sensitivity

 Domain.Mediacfg.prop(media count+1)x4 arrayOptical propertiesYYYYYYYY

-Forward.T0cfg.tstartfloatStart time in secondYYYYYYYY
+Forward.T0cfg.tstartfloatStart time in secondsYYYYYYYY

-Forward.T1cfg.tendfloatEnd time in secondYYYYYYYY
+Forward.T1cfg.tendfloatEnd time in secondsYYYYYYYY

-Forward.Dtcfg.tstepfloatTime gate width in secondYYYYYYYY
+Forward.Dtcfg.tstepfloatTime gate width in secondsYYYYYYYY

 Optode.Source.Typecfg.srctypestring ('pencil')Source typeYYYYYYYY

-Optode.Source.Poscfg.srcpos1x4 floatSource position in grid unitYYYYYYYY
+Optode.Source.Poscfg.srcpos1x4 floatSource position in grid unitsYYYYYYYY

 Optode.Source.Dircfg.srcdir1x4 floatSource direction (vx,vy,vz) and focal lengthYYYYYYYY